Coronavirus Information & Updates

 -

-If they test positive they should then isolate at home and follow the school guidance in the section above.
+If they test positive and show symptoms, they should stay home and follow the school guidance in the section above.

 -

-If they test negative AND the positive community member does NOT live in the student’s household - s/he may continue to take part in all aspects of K-12 schooling, including sports and extracurricular activities, unless they develop symptoms or test positive for COVID-19.
+Students exposed in the community may continue participating in all aspects of K-12 schooling, including sports and extracurricular activities, unless they develop symptoms and test positive for COVID-19.

 -